What is Technological Convergence?

 Chatbots

-Chatbots exemplify technological convergence by serving multiple functions, including automated conversation, document sharing, and instant messaging.
-By implementing chatbots in their support functions, businesses can save time and offer customers immediate solutions to their queries.
+Businesses can save time and offer customers immediate solutions to their queries by implementing chatbots in their support functions.
 If the issue requires human intervention, the chatbot can seamlessly transfer the conversation to a real person via instant messaging.

 Internet of Things

-IoT in Business: The IoT is set to revolutionize businesses by connecting all aspects of operations.
+IoT in Business: The IoT is set to revolutionise businesses by connecting all aspects of operations.
 Devices and systems will communicate with each other, allowing for automated processes such as reordering supplies or notifying service providers of connectivity issues.
 Utilising IoT data, businesses can make informed decisions, track customer behaviour, identify trends, and respond rapidly to changing market demands.